top of page

 7 .
 Discover Glow Worms Underground at Marakoopa Cave – Mole Creek

-Step into a magical underground world at Marakoopa Cave, part of the stunning Mole Creek Karst National Park in northern Tasmania.
+Marakoopa Cave, part of the stunning Mole Creek Karst National Park in northern Tasmania is amazing!
 This family-friendly cave offers the Underground Rivers and Glow Worms Tour, where you’ll walk past sparkling crystal formations, hear the flow of hidden rivers, and finish under a ceiling glowing with thousands of tiny glow worms.
 It’s a gentle, guided walk suitable for kids .

 8.Visit Willie Smith’s Apple Shed – Huon Valley

 Set in the scenic Huon Valley, Willie Smith’s Apple Shed is a charming, family-friendly stop that blends farm life, history, and fresh local flavours.
-Kids will love exploring the apple museum, watching cider being made (non-alcoholic tastings available too!), and enjoying space to run around outdoors.
+Kids will love exploring the apple museum, watching cider being made , and enjoying space to run around outdoors.
 Parents can relax with a farm-fresh meal or locally brewed cider, while the whole family soaks in the orchard views and laid-back country vibes.

 Vibrant colours of apple farms!